What is Education Foundation of Jackson Hole’s Role in TCSD School Fundraisers?

 • Any TCSD#1 staff member

-• Any coach, leader, or chaperone of a TCSD#1 club, activity, or team
+• Any coach or leader responsible for a TCSD#1 club, activity, or team

-• All school fundraisers must be approved prior to launch; you can submit an application for approval here
+• All school fundraisers over $5,000 must be approved prior to launch; you can submit an application for approval here

 • School fundraisers must directly benefit TCSD#1 schools and students, and must adhere to district equity guidelines